k-souvatzidaki/miniPython-Compiler/README.md

 Two **Visitors**, implemented in **Java** and based on the classes **Sablecc** creates.
 Both Visitors traverse the AST, in order to **spot semantic errors**, **create a symbol table**, and define **types** for variables and **return types** for functions.
 The compiler recognises the following semantic errors:
 - Use of non defined variable.
 - Use of non defined function.
-- Function redefinition with the samenumber of arguments.
+- Function redefinition with the same number of arguments.
 - Parameters with the same name defined in a function.
 - Wrong number of parameters passed in a function call.
 - Non-numbers used in arithmetic and logical operations, functions' return types included.